-Bringing ideas to life

-With i2b your idea becomes reality 10

-Our handbook - your companion to a well-founded business plan 10

-Why do you need a business plan?
-11

-What does a business plan look like?
-12

-The building blocks for your business plan

-Executive summary 18

-Product / service 22

-Company & management 30

-Industry, market & competition 52

-Marketing & distribution 64

-Success and financial planning 74

-Testing the business model 94

-The perfect pitch 100
+Chapter 1 Bringing ideas to life With i2b your idea becomes reality 10 Our handbook - your companion to a well-founded business plan 10 Why do you need a business plan?
+11 12 What does a business plan look like?
+14 Sustainability in the Business Plan The building blocks Chapter 2 for your business plan Executive summary 18 Product / service 20 Company & management 26 Industry, market & competition 46 Marketing & distribution 56 Success and financial planning 65

-The most common mistakes in business plans 103
+The most common mistakes in business plans